UEFA Nations League: What to look out for on Matchday 2

 Article summary

-A flashback to a Cristiano Ronaldo masterclass and a World Cup final rematch are among the highlights in the second round of fixtures.
+A World Cup final rematch and a reunion of old rivals are among the highlights in the second round of fixtures.

 Article top media content